Homeownership Program

 1. Attend Information Session

-• You will leave the session with a list of documents you need to gather in order to submit a complete application
+• Ask questions and learn what documents you need to gather in order to submit a complete application

 2. Review Application